-- 1. Check the turbopump for contamination and moisture. - 2.
-Clean the turbopump externally with a lint-free cloth and a little isopropanol. - 3.
-If necessary, arrange for Pfeiffer Vacuum Service to completely clean the turbopump. - Observe the total running time of the turbopump and if necessary, arrange for Pfeiffer Vacuum Service to replace the bearing. - 5.
-Change the operating fluid reservoir of the turbopump. - Install the turbopump according to these operating instructions (see chapter "Installation", page 21). - Recommission the turbopump according to these instructions (see chapter "Commissioning", page 34).
+- 1. Check the turbopump for pollution and moisture. - 2.
+Clean the turbopump exterior with a lint-free cloth and a little isopropanol. - 3.
+If necessary, arrange for Pfeiffer Vacuum Service to completely clean the turbopump.

+- 4. Observe the total running time of the turbopump and if necessary, arrange for Pfeiffer Vacuum Service to replace the bearing. - 5.
+Change the turbopump's operating fluid. - 6.
+Install the turbopump according to these instructions (see chapter "Installation", page 24). - 7.
+Recommission the turbopump according to these instructions .